 A core belief for all STEP Academy schools is that every moment of a child’s time in school is precious, and that learning time at primary school is limited.
 We have designed our curriculum to reflect the fact that there is a finite amount of time to teach, and we want each and every part of the wider curriculum to be meaningful, memorable and to support the broad development of our pupils.

 At Tudor Academy, the wider curriculum is taught in discrete subjects, with a clearly mapped out progression of knowledge and skills.
 This is so pupils extend prior learning in order to deepen their understanding in each subject area.
 Each half term has an overarching theme or hashtag that enables pupils to contextualise their learning, in order to draw complex learning ideas together in a more meaningful and interconnected way.
 These half-termly hashtags are reinforced and developed during weekly assemblies, on school displays, in Safeguarding and Philosophy for Children lessons and in the teaching of wider curriculum subjects, where appropriate.
-This year, our half-termly themes are: Heritage, Community, Equality, Sustainability, Acceptance and Aspiration.
+This year, our half-termly themes are: Autumn 1 – Equality, Autumn 2 – Sustainability, Spring 1 – Heritage, Spring 2 – Community, Summer 1 – Exploration and Summer 2 -Well Being.

 We expect all of our pupils to steadily build up their knowledge and skills in all subjects.